Competition Law in India: An Overview

 - To have an idea about the nature of cases that came under the MRTP Act; and

-The Constitution of India was drafted with an objective to build a humane and just society and thus, it has mandated for the state to form its policies with an eye on the objective stated hereinabove.
-In order to secure that end, the Constituent Assembly of India has come up with Articles 38 and 39 of the Constitution forming a part of the Directive Principles of State Policy, whereby a State is required to work in a direction that promotes the welfare of the people.
-The MRTP Act was enacted in 1969 to fulfil the above-mentioned mandate stated in Part IV of the Constitution of India.
+The Constitution of India was drafted with the objective of building a humane and just society.
+Thus, it has mandated the state to form its policies with an eye on the objective stated hereinabove.
+In order to secure that end, the Constituent Assembly of India has come up with Articles 38 and 39 of the Constitution, forming a part of the Directive Principles of State Policy, whereby a State is required to work in a direction that promotes the welfare of the people.
+The MRTP Act was enacted in 1969 to fulfil the mandate mentioned above stated in Part IV of the Constitution of India.

-After independence, India has taken the road to adopt the strategy of developing a planned economy.
+After independence, India took the road to adopt the strategy of developing a planned economy.
 Industrial Policy Resolution that was announced in 1948 marked the beginning of industrial policies in India.
 Then, the 1956 Resolution marked the second Industrial policy.
-This policy was drafted with a focus on self- reliance, social justice and growth.
+This policy was drafted with a focus on self-reliance, social justice and growth.

-On the other hand, the Government was fully aware of the principles laid out in the Constitution and thus, the MRTP bill was drafted and it became an act in 1969 and got implemented from June 1, 1970.
-The Act had borrowed a lot of legal principles that are enshrined in the American laws such as Sherman Act and Clayton Act and British laws such as the Monopolies and Restrictive Trade Practices (Inquiry and Control) Act, 1948, the Resale Prices Act, 1964 and the Restrictive Trade Practices Act, 1964.
-Along with these acts, the Combines Investigation Act, 1910 of Canada and US Federal Trade Commission Act, 1938 also became the source of influence during the drafting of MRTP Act.
+On the other hand, the Government was fully aware of the principles laid out in the Constitution, and thus, the MRTP bill was drafted, and it became an act in 1969 and got implemented from June 1, 1970.
+The Act had borrowed a lot of legal principles that are enshrined in American laws, such as the Sherman Act and Clayton Act and British laws, such as the Monopolies and Restrictive Trade Practices (Inquiry and Control) Act, 1948, the Resale Prices Act, 1964 and the Restrictive Trade Practices Act, 1964.
+Along with these acts, the Combines Investigation Act, 1910 of Canada and the US Federal Trade Commission Act, 1938 also became the source of influence during the drafting of the MRTP Act.